margaretmf/margaretmf.github.io/resume.md

 * Interviewed stakeholders to understand how they use and fund open source software
 * Created a survey to share with people in the social sector to gather information on software usage
 * Analyzed data to understand trends and patterns
-* Produced work that supported the development of a [written report](https://socialimpact.github.com/#report)
+* Produced work to support the development of a [written report](https://socialimpact.github.com/#report)

 ### EVERFI
 Data Analyst | April 2016 - January 2019